Are you a therapist who recently decided to start a group, or is even just considering it, and then thought, “Wait — How do I write the note?”

 I’m here to give you the basics so you feel confident documenting those group therapy sessions.

 The first thing to remember is that group notes really aren’t that different from individual therapy notes.
 Phew, right?
 So breathe deep and relax, because you can do this.
 The notes are pretty much the same and some parts are *exactly* the same, and that will help you save time.

-Follow your normal notes template.
+Follow your normal progress notes template.
 Whichever one you use — DAP, SOAP, GIRP, PAIP, or your own format — and make sure you include all those components in how the individual client acted, how they interacted with the group, how the group reacted to and interacted with them, how they influenced the group, and how the group influenced them.